 Healthy Venison – Yes Americans, Venison!

-The truth is, if you are a meat eater, venison is a high quality source of protein and lower in saturated fats than any other red meat.
+The truth is, if you are a meat eater, venison is a high quality source of protein and lower in saturated fats choice, than any other red meat.

-I’ve heard folks say, ‘I don’t know how to give it flavor, since it is such a lean meat’.
+I’ve heard folks say, ‘I don’t know how to create flavor to the venison, since it is such a lean meat,’ therefore, this healthy cut of meat is often overlooked.

 Flavor Enhanced Venison

-Just as you would treat any lean cut of meat, such as rabbit or chicken breast, or lean type of fish, such as tilapia, cod, flounder, or sole, simply add different types of fat.
+Just as you would treat any lean cut of meat, such as rabbit or chicken breast, or lean types of fish, such as tilapia, cod, flounder, or sole, simply add different types of fat.

 For this venison recipe, I chose to stick with olive oil, butter and cream as my fats.
+Although any type of liver pate or bacon would add more fat inside of the pastry.

 Fresh Herbs Add Flavor To Venison